nikoma/social_media_monitoring/README.md

 You can get a free API key at https://developer.apphera.com

+****

-Competitor search (In BETA, GERMANY ONLY!)
+### Competitor search (In BETA, GERMANY ONLY!)

 To perform a competitor search you need to pass in the category id and the geo location as a string build from latitude and longitude.
-You can retrieve a complete list of German category by sending a query to the API. categories = client.categories("de")
+You can retrieve a complete list of German category by sending a query to the API.

+categories = client.categories("de")
 `=> Returns a mash of categories`

 Example:
 category_id = 135
 geo = "53.66,10.1154"

 response = client.competitors(category_id, geo)

 It returns a mash of companies in a radius of up to 20 miles who are competing in the same category of business.
 The results during the beta are limited to 20 companies per query.
+All results are ordered by distance from the geo point in miles (km = miles * 1.60934).

+********

 KNOWN ISSUE: